Alpacas: Unpackaged delivery service files for bankruptcy-breakinglatest.news-Breaking Latest News

 The fast delivery service Alpacas has filed for bankruptcy.
 This is based on data from the insolvency register.
 When asked by Gründerszene, the insolvency administrator Christian Otto confirmed that the Berlin start-up had filed the application due to impending insolvency, among other things.

 Specifically, the last round of financing failed and the startup is now dependent on the remaining contributions from the shareholders.
 These include the Hellofresh investor Vorwerk Ventures, who joined Alpakas in February 2022.
 How much money flowed into the startup at the time is not publicly known.
 It was probably in the millions.
-The animal founder Lawrence Leuschner, MVP Factory, the fund of Verena Pausder and the (former) gorilla investor Atlantic Food Labs also participated in alpacas.
+Also involved in alpacas were animal founder Lawrence Leuschner, MVP Factory, Verena Pausder’s fund and early gorillas investor Foodlabs.

 This is how it continues after filing for bankruptcy for alpacas and the employees